N-athanLuu/N-athanLuu/README.md

-# Hi, I’m Nathan Luu! 👋
+# Hi 👋, I'm Nathan Luu
 <br>Currently majoring in Data Science at San Jose State University
-<br>Looking to break into AI/ML Engineering
+<br>Looking to build a career in AI/ML Engineering
 <br>Message me if you're interested in talking about music or light novels!!!

 <p align="left">